Living it up in Dry January: What are you drinking?

-Dry January: alternative drinks
+Dry January: UK kombucha, alternative drinks and thinks.

 Dry.
 But hold the phone.
 There’s no drought involved.
 Will you turn up to a bar during the month of January and be offered nothing as the tumbleweed blows across your feet?
 No. You will be offered something.
 You haven’t simply given something up, in this case, booze.
 You have also chosen something else.